google/tour-of-wgsl/content/_index.md

 The editor provides:
 * Automatic execution of the entered shader.
 * Inline error messages for shader compilation errors.
-  Note, errors also appear in the developer console, so it maybe handle to also keep that open.
+  Errors also appear in the developer console, so it may be handy to keep that open too.
 * Pressing `ctrl-o` when the cursor is on an attribute (e.g. `@builtin`) a builtin value (e.g. `vertex_index`) or many of the builtin functions (e.g. `sin`) to show documentation on selected element.